Restore Your Apple Music Library After Subscription Ends

 5. Alternatively, use File > Add to Library to select and import multiple files at once.

-Part 4: How to Backup My Apple Music Library
+Part 4: How to Back Up Your Apple Music Library the Right Way

 Backing up your Apple Music library is a smart way to protect your curated playlists and favorite songs.
 You can use services like TuneMyMusic or Soundiiz to export your library to a CSV file, which ensures you have a detailed record of your music collection.
 Alternatively, you can choose ViWizard to download your entire Apple Music library to keep forever.